What are the Grounds for Filing a PFA case in Pennsylvania?

 - Repeated acts of violence against the plaintiff or individuals related to the plaintiff.

-Sean Logue, the leading Washington PA DUI lawyer, specializes in helping individuals facing challenging situations.
+Sean Logue, the leading Pittsburgh DUI lawyer, specializes in helping individuals facing challenging situations.
 With a successful track record in presenting strong defenses, he ensures his clients face minimal penalties or punishments.
 If you have any queries, feel free to contact him at 412-389-0805.